 Useful Tips for How to Grow an Indoor Vegetable Garden

-This page may contain affiliate links.
+This website is reader-supported - thank you!
 As an Amazon Associate I earn from qualifying purchases.

 Ways to Grow an Indoor Vegetable Garden

-Growing edible plants indoors can be simple and fun or complicated depending on what you choose to grow.
-You can sprout seeds in jars, grow microgreens in mini trays and cloches or try larger plants like tomatoes and chilis.
-You could also stick to more traditional methods of sowing seeds in pots, modules, or seed trays and just simply enjoy the wonder of watching them germinate indoors.
+Growing edible plants indoors can be simple and fun or complicated, depending on what you choose to grow.
+You can sprout seeds in jars, grow microgreens in mini trays and cloches, or try larger plants like tomatoes and chilis.
+You could also stick to more traditional methods of sowing seeds in pots, modules, or seed trays, and just simply enjoy the wonder of watching them germinate indoors.
 There are also many easy-to-grow vegetables that will grow both indoors and in the garden.

 You can grow an indoor vegetable garden in potting mix, much like you would do in an outdoor garden.
-If you are feeling more adventurous you can even grow food without any soil at all, hydroponically, by channeling water and nutrients directly to plant roots.
+If you are feeling more adventurous, you can even grow food without any soil at all, hydroponically, by channeling water and nutrients directly to plant roots.
 I’ve also seen people set up small greenhouses indoors, and even grow rooms dedicated to providing the light and conditions that plants need.

 Humidity is something that needs monitoring, both in the seedling stage and when mature.
-The air inside the home tends to be drier than outdoors so you can use plastic covers (propagators), misters, and other techniques to keep plants happy.
+The air inside the home tends to be drier than outdoors, so you can use plastic covers (propagators), misters, and other techniques to keep plants happy.

 You’ll also need to keep an eye on lighting, potting mix moisture, and indoor pests.
 If your crops need pollinating, you might need to give them a hand.
 With no pollinators inside your house, some fruit flowers will need you to spread pollen from one flower to the next.
 It’s not that complicated since you can use a small artist’s paintbrush to brush pollen from one flower to the next.